jbkimble/checks-for-understanding/module-2/backend/week_two.md

 `foriegn key = a key in a table which points to a row on another table.
 Primary key = a key which points to a row in a table.  schema = a file that creates your database`

 11. Describe the relationship between a foreign key on one table and a primary key on another table.
+  `the foriegn key in one table points to the primary key of a another table (identifying the row it points to)`
 12. What are the parts of an HTTP response?
+  `the http verb`

 13. `Rack::Test` allows us to test our controllers in isolation.
 What are some of the methods it gives us to simulate the request/response cycle?
+`rake db:test:prepare`

 14. Describe some techniques to make our Sinatra views more DRY.
 Give an example of when you would use these techniques.

 ### Optional Questions